 As shown in case #1, you get the full range of your RC system when both of your antennas are parallel to each other.

 When your quad turns 90 degree, it goes into case #2, where one end of the RX antenna points at the TX, and your range will be reduced.
 This is why it’s recommended to mount your RX antenna vertically.
 Not that easy on a mini quad, but more doable on a wing or plane.
 Many people just mount the RX antenna horizontally, it’s not that bad since we fly short/mid range most of the time anyway on quads.

 The worst case scenario is case #4, where you now also turn yourself 90 degree, so the tips of the two antennas are pointing at each other.
 Anyway, this can be easily avoided by making sure you are always facing your aircraft, with your TX antenna placed vertically.

 Further Reading: Make sure to monitor RSSI/LQ while flying long range!

 How to Mount Crossfire/R9M Receiver Antenna?

-You can zip tie them to the arms, probably the easiest and most common way to install your antenna.
+With T-Immortal style antennas, you can strap it to the arms with two zip ties, probably the easiest and most common way to install your antenna.

 Or be a little bit more elegant and use a 3D printed mount

-As a bad example, try to keep both ends of the antenna as far away from carbon fibre as possible.
-At least not touching like this.
+Try to keep both ends of the antenna as far away from carbon fibre as possible, since that’s where the active element is.

 Please let me know if you have any questions or comment.